kwgch/cline_100_days_challenge/src/017/memory-bank/progress.md

 - Game start/restart functionality.
 - Mobile touch controls.

+## What's Left to Build
+- Improve enemy AI to make the game more challenging.
+- Add different types of enemies.
+- Add power-ups.
+- Add sound effects and music.

 ## Current Status
-- Initial project setup and basic player movement are complete.
+- Initial game setup and core functionality are complete.

 ## Known Issues
 - None at this time.